-5.3.1.1.1 Sample Rate
+5.3.1.1 Sample Rate

-Hilo will display the sample rate that it is currently operating at.
+Hilo will display the current sample rate.
 If clocked externally, this may be the sample rate being generated by the clock source.
 If clocked Internally, the sample rate may reflect the rate of audio being played or the rate requested from an audio software application.

-When Hilo is either clocked externally, or connected to the computer and subservient to the program or Operating System's rate (note: this is always the case with a USB connection to the computer), then the Sample Rate field is for display purposes only and is "grayed out".
+When Hilo is either clocked externally, or connected to the computer and subservient to the program or Operating System's rate (Note: this is always the case with a USB connection to the computer), then the Sample Rate field is for display purposes only and is "grayed out".